Helping New York City treatment plants cut nitrogen discharges by 60 percent

-- Coordinates more than 30 ongoing construction contracts of an aggregate value of over $1.2 Billion to ensure compliance with interim Nitrogen stepdown limits.
+- Coordinated more than 30 ongoing construction contracts totaling more than $1.2 billion to ensure compliance with interim nitrogen stepdown limits.

-- Evaluates new technologies’ applicability to DEP’s programs and infrastructure.
+- Evaluated new technologies’ applicability to DEP’s programs and infrastructure.

-- Provides process planning assistance as potential new treatment regulations are discussed with EPA and other regulatory agencies.
+- Provided process planning assistance as potential new treatment regulations were discussed with EPA and other regulatory agencies.

 We provided design assistance and construction oversight for this program, which has significantly reduced the nitrogen reaching sensitive local watersheds.